 ‘So what exciting place are we going to?’
 Sirius asked.

 ‘My house,’ Harry said.
 ‘I just bought it.’

 ‘Ah, so that’s how you intend to avoid the Dursleys,’ Sirius said.
 ‘Dumbledore will never allow you to live on your own, though.’

 ‘You’ll see.’
 Harry offered his arm in preparation to apparate.

-Sirius grabbed his wrist, then they stepped forward onto the front path of a small, neat little converted farmhouse.
-Sirius collapsed face-first onto the grass.
+Sirius grabbed his wrist and they stepped forward onto the front path of a small, neat little converted farmhouse.
+Sirius collapsed face-first into the grass.

 ‘Smooth.’
 Harry glanced at the neat trees and grass.
 ‘Welcome to my house.
 That I’ve never been to before.’